WELCOME TO THE MEMPHIS ARCHAEOLOGICAL AND GEOLOGICAL SOCIETY

 MAGS Monthly Meetings are held at 7:00pm on the second Friday of each month

 in the Fellowship Hall of Shady Grove Presbyterian Church, 5530 Shady Grove Road, Memphis, TN.

 Youth and adult visitors are always welcome at MAGS meetings.
 CLICK HERE FOR A LOCATION MAP.

 Click here for information on how you can become a MAGS member.

-IMPORTANT NOTE: Non-members are not permited to participate in any MAGS field trips.
+IMPORTANT NOTE: Non-members are not permited to participate in any MAGS or DMC field trips.

 This includes all areas: public, private collecting, and pay sites.
 No exceptions.

 06.14.022: WC McDaniel: The date for the June membership meeting at Shady Grove Presbyterian Church

 has been moved from June 10 to June 24 at 7:00 pm.
 The meeting format will be modified.

 There will be no speaker.
 Instead, there will be hands-on table activities.
 Here's a list of some of them: